LavaMoat/ipfs-registry/README.md

 #### Confusables

 Namespaces and packages store a confusable skeleton in the database and comparison is performed on the skeleton when retrieving namespaces and packages by identifier which provides some protection for registering identifiers that are confusable, see [confusables][].

+### Access Control

+Organizations need to manage multiple signing keys and possibly restrict access to certain packages as well as support publishing in Continuous Integration / Continuous Deployment (CI/CD) pipelines.

+The owner of a namespace has complete control and can create administrators and users.

+Administrators can publish to all packages as well as add and remove other non-administrator users.

+Users with no access restrictions can publish to all packages; if package access restrictions have been applied then publishing is restricted to the allowed list of packages.

 ## Getting Started